Is Multilingual LLM Watermarking Truly Multilingual? Scaling Robustness to 100+ Languages via Back-Translation: Steam : Scaling Defence to 100+ Languages via Back-Translation

 \subsection{Robustness Analysis}

 \paragraph{Robustness to translator mismatch.} The robustness of \textsc{Steam} should not depend on the specific translation service used.
 An adversary could try to bypass our defence by using a different translation system for their attack.
-We examine whether the performance of \textsc{Steam} remains robust when the translation service used for the attack differs from the one used for the defence.
-We compare a setting where both the attack and \textsc{Steam} use Google Translate with a mismatch setting, where the attack uses Google Translate and \textsc{Steam} uses DeepSeek-V3.2-Exp for back-translation \cite{deepseekai2025deepseekv3technicalreport}.
-Table~\ref{tab:aya_steam_same_vs_different_grouped_delta} shows that the average AUC remains above 0.90 in all languages, and that changing the translator actually improves detection in all but three cases.
-We hypothesise that DeepSeek produces higher-quality translations, which better preserve the watermark signal even though the two systems differ substantially.
-This suggests that our method genuinely recovers watermark strength rather than relying on translator-specific artefacts.
+We examine whether the performance of \textsc{Steam} remains robust when the attacker and defender use different translators.
+Table~\ref{tab:attacker_defender_pairs} reports the average AUC across German, Hindi, and Hebrew for all nine combinations of three translation services (Google Translate, DeepSeek-V3.2-Exp \cite{deepseekai2025deepseekv3technicalreport}, and GPT-4o-mini).
+All pairs achieve an AUC above 0.94, and the diagonal (matched translator) does not consistently outperform mismatched settings.
+This suggests that our method genuinely recovers watermark strength independently of the specific translation service rather than relying on translator-specific artefacts.

 \paragraph{Adaptive evaluation: multistep translation attack.}